stfc-aeg/odin-react-workshop/README.md

 The workshop will involve making sure we have an Odin Control instance running to interact with, and then using [Cookiecutter](https://www.cookiecutter.io/) to instantiate a React Application using one of the available templates.

+The workshop requires a python virtual environment of either `3.10` or `3.11`.
+Odin Control is currently incompatible with `3.12` but will soon be updated to allow this.

+The workshop also requires `node.js`, which can be sourced from `/aeg_sw/apps` via `module load` if running this workshop from a machine connected to our network.

 ## Installing The Adapter

 - An Odin Control Adapter is available for use within this workshop which will provide a parameter tree we can interact with using our GUI.